CodeTrafficker/oblique-strategies-demo/README.md

 ## Outline
-[b]page.tsx[/b] file uses the useState hook to start with one random phrase, and then refresh it with a new, randomly selected one on button click.
+page.tsx file uses the useState hook to start with one random phrase, and then refresh it with a new, randomly selected one on button click.
 In accord with modern-day ES6/TypeScript conventions, The file utilizes arrow functions, consts, and a nested ternary block.

 The useEffect hook is merely to run the main pullObliqueStrategy() function on first page load, otherwise there is no initial strategy displayed.